mukaibot/pingaling/README.md

 * Slack

 Why should I use it?
-* Designed for GitOps
+* Declarative usage, designed for GitOps
-* One system to monitor all the bits of your distributed app
+* One system to monitor all the bits of your distributed applications
-* Pleasantish web ui
+* Thoughtful command-line driven interface, built with a focus on operator pleasure